This article is brought to you by Aura.

 • Your contacts are receiving strange emails or messages from you.
 If cybercriminals gain access to your email or social media account, they might use it to spread the infection to your network.

 The bottom line: Mac malware is a real problem and can also be a warning sign of larger issues, such as identity theft and fraud.
-To protect yourself, consider signing up for Aura’s digital security solution — for free.
+To protect yourself, consider signing up for Aura’s award-winning digital security solution.

 How To Remove Malware From Your MacBook or Mac Computer